TomHarte/AndroidTwitterClient/README.md

  * [x] Required: user can click a “Compose” icon in the Action Bar on the top right;
  * [x] Required: user can then enter a new tweet and post this to twitter;
  * [x] Required: user is taken back to home timeline with new tweet visible in timeline;
+* [x] Required: user can switch between Timeline and Mention views using tabs;
+ * [x] Required: user can view their home timeline tweets;
+ * [x] Required: user can view the recent mentions of their username;
+ * [x] Required: user can scroll to bottom of either of these lists and new tweets will load ("infinite scroll”);
+ * [x] Optional: Implement tabs in a gingerbread-compatible approach;
+* [x] Required: user can navigate to view their own profile;
+ * [x] Required: user can see picture, tagline, # of followers, # of following, and tweets on their profile;
+* [x] User can click on the profile image in any tweet to see another user's profile;
+ * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user;
+ * [x] Profile view should include that user's timeline;
 * [x] Optional: User can see a counter with total number of characters left for tweet;
 * [x] Bonus: Compose activity is replaced with a modal overlay.